leonpalafox/MLClass/README.md

 - James, Gareth, et al. An introduction to statistical learning.
 New York: Springer, 2013. (http://www-bcf.usc.edu/~gareth/ISL/)
 - Petersen, Kaare Brandt, and Michael Syskind Pedersen.
 The matrix cookbook.
 Technical University of Denmark 7 (2008): 15. (https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf)

-#Special Material required for class:
+#Special Material required for class
 The students will need access to a Personal Computer with the Matlab Scientific Program or the Python Programming environment

-#Policies:
+#Policies
 The students will be able to use pagers/cellphones in the classroom as long as they set them up in silence mode.

 ##Academic Integrity Policy